 Hanbury and Marshall's assessment of its late 19th century status was that it was rare and very local, confined to the south and south west parts of the county.
 This (subject to the Littlebourne discovery) is a fair assessment of its current status.
-It frequents ancient damp woodland on acid to neutral soils, Weald Clay or Wadhurst Clay, and follows the East Sussex boundary from Tunbridge Wells east to Rolvenden, being present along the there is an increase in the number of tetrad records between the surveys in Philp (1982) and Philp (2010) from 9 to 14, but this may have been a product of the research into sites undertaken in connection with the paper published by Showler & Rich (1993)10.
+It frequents ancient damp woodland on acid to neutral soils, Weald Clay or Wadhurst Clay, and follows the East Sussex boundary from Tunbridge Wells east to Rolvenden, being present along the

 Sussex side as well.
 Sometimes it is found growing on sandy soils (High Rocks and Tunbridge Wells Common).
-Coralroot generally grows in small localised patches, and populations are probably in general fairly stable:
+Coralroot generally grows in small localised patches, and populations are probably in general fairly stable: there is an increase in the number of tetrad records between the surveys in Philp (1982) and Philp (2010) from

-9 Celia Fiennes, in her travel memoirs of 1697, later published as Through England on a Side Saddle in the time of William and Mary, wrote that at Tunbridge Wells "There is a Little rivulet just by the wells w^{ch} divides y^e Countys so that y^e buildings are some in Kent some in Sussex".
+&lt;sup>9 Celia Fiennes, in her travel memoirs of 1697, later published as Through England on a Side Saddle in the time of William and Mary, wrote that at Tunbridge Wells "There is a Little rivulet just by the wells wch divides ye Countys so that ye buildings are some in Kent some in Sussex".